 ― kit brash (kit brash), Thursday, 19 January 2006 07:24 (thirteen years ago) Permalink

 ― kit brash (kit brash), Thursday, 19 January 2006 09:50 (thirteen years ago) Permalink

 I'd love someone to write a book-length analysis of Cerebus one day, but I wouldn't envy the fucker.

-― chap who would dare to no longer work for the man (chap), Thursday, 19 January 2006 16:03 (twelve years ago) Permalink
+― chap who would dare to no longer work for the man (chap), Thursday, 19 January 2006 16:03 (thirteen years ago) Permalink

-― chap who would dare to no longer work for the man (chap), Thursday, 19 January 2006 16:42 (twelve years ago) Permalink
+― chap who would dare to no longer work for the man (chap), Thursday, 19 January 2006 16:42 (thirteen years ago) Permalink

 It's rather solipsistic and repetetive, but I don't know how one could write about Cerebus in any depth without this being the case.
 Anyway, I found it interesting.